ibm-cloud-docs/billing-usage/billing-faq.md

 Promo codes and feature codes are different!

-- Promo codes are infrastructure-specific promotional codes that you might receive from our Sales team.
-You enter them in the customer portal at checkout to get a discount on your order.
+- Promo codes are infrastructure-specific promotional codes that you might receive from the Sales team.
+You enter them in the customer portal at check-out to get a discount on your order.
-- Feature codes are used to offer extra resources or capabilities for Lite accounts, such as for educational events.
-For Pay-As-You-Go and Subscription accounts, you might be given a feature code to add subscription and support credits.
+- Feature codes are used to add subscription and support credit to your account.
+For Lite accounts, they are also used to offer extra resources or capabilities, such as for educational events.

+   If you purchase a subscription, you typically receive an email with the feature code.
 To redeem your feature code, go to **Manage > Account**, and select **Account settings**.
 Under Feature Codes, click **Apply code**.
-For more information, see [Applying feature codes](/docs/account?topic=account-codes#codes).
+If you don't see this option in your account, you might not have the required access roles.
+For more information, see [Applying feature codes](/docs/account?topic=account-codes).

 ## How do I cancel my account?
 {: #cancelmyaccount}